roglew/pappy-proxy/README.md

 FAQ
 ---

-### I still like Burp, but Pappy looks interesting, can I use both?
-Yes!
-If you don't want to go completely over to Pappy yet, you can configure Burp to use Pappy as an upstream proxy server.
-That way, traffic will go through both Burp and Pappy and you can use whichever you want to do your testing.

-How to have Burp forward traffic through Pappy:

-1. Open Burp
-2. Go to `Options -> Connections -> Upstream Proxy Servers`
-3. Click `Add`
-4. Leave `Destination Host` blank, but put `127.0.0.1` in `Proxy Host` and `8000` into `Port` (assuming you're using the default listener)
-5. Configure your browser to use Burp as a proxy

 ### Why does my request have an id of `--`?!?!
 You can't do anything with a request/response until it is decoded and saved to disk.
 In between the time when a request is decoded and when it's saved to disk, it will have an ID of `--`.
 So just wait a little bit and it will get an ID you can use.